LukeAlbarracin/snofin-web-cljs/README.md

 ## Full-Stack Clojure Web App with Python Interpreter

-My experimention with a frontend written in Clojure integrated with a backend Python interpreter
+My experimention with a frontend written in Clojure integrated with a backend Python interpreter.

 ## Context
 I started this while exploring different programming languages and wanted to see if it was possible to run Python in a Clojure full stack application.
 I had experimented with Rust macros [here](https://github.com/LukeAlbarracin/recursion-rust) and needed to implement for computer science club as an example since students only knew Python.